Hang gliding 1976 part 2

 In the early years of hang gliding, John Lake invented the sailfeather device for preventing luffing dives.
-(See my page Luff in the time of cholera.)
+(See Luff in the time of cholera.)
 After John also left Wills Wing, Mike returned and he stayed when tragedy struck Wills Wing the following year.

 The Sky Sports Merlin featured chord-wise battens and a large amount of double surface.
 However, the cross-tubes were still outside and exposed to the air flow, creating drag.
-For a short history of the east coast U.S. hang glider manufacturer Sky Sports, see my page Flying squad.
+For a short history of the east coast U.S. hang glider manufacturer Sky Sports, see Flying squad.

 It was manufactured by Scotkites under licence from Electra Flyer of Albuquerque, New Mexico, founded by Learjet captain Larry Newman.
 The Cirrus series originated with the Windlord development of the standard Rogallo by Rich Finley in 1974.
 His short keel, low billow, spiky looking Windlord 4 was manufactured by Electra Flyer as the Cirrus.
 It soon acquired a full set of chord-wise battens, taking on the basic appearance that culminated in the popular Cirrus 3.